SharePoint/sp-dev-docs/docs/general-development/debugging-sharepoint-server-workflows.md

 ### Understanding SharePoint and Workflow Manager for debugging with Fiddler

-To debug workflows in SharePoint 2013 and Workflow Manager 1.0 with Fiddler, some configuration and setup steps must be performed in a developer environment before debugging.
-Before completing the steps, it helps to have an understanding of how Fiddler works and how workflows work in SharePoint 2013.
+To debug workflows in SharePoint and Workflow Manager 1.0 with Fiddler, some configuration and setup steps must be performed in a developer environment before debugging.
+Before completing the steps, it helps to have an understanding of how Fiddler works and how workflows work in SharePoint.

 #### Fiddler can only inspect traffic from the local server

 The only traffic Fiddler can intercept and inspect are requests originating from the local server where Fiddler was started.
-This can present a challenge when Fiddler is used as a debugging tool for SharePoint Server 2013 workflows.
+This can present a challenge when Fiddler is used as a debugging tool for SharePoint workflows.

-If SharePoint Server 2013 and Workflow Manager 1.0 are installed on different servers and if Fiddler is started from SharePoint Server, the only traffic that Fiddler will display is the traffic where the request originated from SharePoint.
+If SharePoint and Workflow Manager 1.0 are installed on different servers and if Fiddler is started from SharePoint Server, the only traffic that Fiddler will display is the traffic where the request originated from SharePoint.
 None of the traffic originating from Workflow Manager 1.0, even if it is targeted to the SharePoint Server, will be intercepted.

-Therefore, when developing workflows, it is easier to debug them if both SharePoint Server 2013 and Workflow Manager 1.0 are installed on the same server.
+Therefore, when developing workflows, it is easier to debug them if both SharePoint and Workflow Manager 1.0 are installed on the same server.
 Note that this is not a requirement; you can start Fiddler on both the SharePoint Server and Workflow Manager servers, although it is more complex to monitor two instances on two servers for the same workflow process.